 Well-funded startups will often spend millions of dollars to build their brand.
 Money flows all over the place… at our revenue level, companies have paid for dozens of sales teams, crazy analyst and event budgets, videos, swag, etc. Some of this creates value, but much of this investment can be lost as a company works to find its footing and refine its value proposition in the market.
 Much of this excess spending can be attributed to bolstering the egos of company managers and investors

 Petabyte storage requires petabyte-class customers.
-You don’t need a $10M marketing campaign to get to this class of customer, you just need to understand where they are and how to get to them – and then work.
+You don’t need a $10M marketing campaign to get to this class of scale-out customer, you just need to understand where they are and how to get to them - and then work.
 No egos, just fundamentals.
 This year we met with nearly 1000 customers by taking the message directly to them.
-With this assassin’s approach to building business, we get a much more lucrative payoff of our sales and marketing investment vs. carpet bombing the IT market – most of whom will never buy.
+With this assassin's approach to building business, we get a much more lucrative payoff of our sales and marketing investment vs. carpet bombing the IT market - most of whom will never buy.

 On the flip side, all of this glitz can come at the expense of a company’s R&D effort.
 To solve this problem, we’ve spent as efficiently as we can on Sales and Marketing in order to invest heavily in the design and QA of a product that should just work.
 The thesis was and is: if the idea was cool enough, and the product could be easily deployed and operated, the product should sell itself… and this theory has thus-far paid off by allowing us to invest in our product at a disproportionately high level while our sales team hustles to make the right intros.